foundation29org/Dx29.Mailing/README.md

 It is programmed in NodeJS, and the structure of the project is as follows:

 >- src folder which contains the source code of the project.
->>- The controllers folder contains the functionality to work with the previous method.
+>>- The controllers folder contains the functionality to expose the methods.
 >>- In the routes folder, all the routes of the API appear.
 It contains the file index.js that links with the controllers, defining the requests that will be available to the external clients.
 >>- In the services folder the functionality is implemented.
 >>- Some files: